Jayesh-JainX/IoT-Temperature-Monitoring-System-with-Mobile-App-Integration/README.md

 - Connect LEDs (3.3V Red, Green, Blue, Yellow LEDs) to pins D2, D3, D6, and D10 on the ESP8266 board.
 - Connect pin D1 to indicate network and cloud connectivity.
-- Connect the negative (shorter) lead of each LED to the ground (GND) on the breadboard to complete the circuit.
-- Connect the water level depth detection sensor to pin A0, GND, and 3.3V on the ESP8266 board.
+- Connect the LM34 temperature sensor to pin A0, GND, and 3.3V on the ESP8266 board.

 ### 2. Components Required 🧰